UTmail Frequently Asked Questions

 I've Removed Data From My Drive and The Usage Has Not Updated/Gone Down

-Deleting data from locations that are either in your Cloud, or in folders on your computer synced to the Cloud, does not completely delete them for a while.
+Deleting data from locations that are either in your Cloud, or in folders on your computer synced to the Cloud, does not completely delete them immediateluy.

-Anything that the Cloud sees as being "deleted", either on your computer or directly in the Cloud, is moved to this Drive Trash Bin but not permanently deleted.
+Items will be permanently deleted after 30 days or manually using the Drive Trash Bin.
+Anything that the Cloud sees as being "deleted", either on your computer or directly in the Cloud, is moved to the Drive Trash Bin but not permanently deleted.
 Until it's permanently deleted it still counts to your total storage usage.